jitbit/AspNetSaml/README.md

 # Dependencies

-Depending on your .NET version, your Project should reference NuGet Package `System.Security` for .NET Framework and `System.Security.Cryptography.Xml` for .NET Core.
+Depending on your .NET version, your Project should reference `System.Security` for .NET Framework and `System.Security.Cryptography.Xml` for .NET Core.

 # (NEW!)
 Nuget